In 'Wildhood,' Scientists See Similarities In Adolescent Humans And Other Animals

 Your purchase helps support NPR programming.
 How?

-Do you worry over a young-adult family member, just out of college or in-between jobs, who has moved back home?
+Do you worry over a young-adult family member, just out of college or in between jobs, who has moved back home?
 Or a teenager who faces bullying at school?

-In Wildhood: The Epic Journey from Adolescence to Adulthood in Humans and Other Animals, Barbara Natterson-Horowitz and Kathryn Bowers invite you to find wisdom in the ways that penguins, hyenas, whales, wolves, and other animals experience adolescence.
+In Wildhood: The Epic Journey from Adolescence to Adulthood in Humans and Other Animals, Barbara Natterson-Horowitz and Kathryn Bowers invite you to find wisdom in the ways that penguins, hyenas, whales, wolves and other animals experience adolescence.

-In their best-selling earlier book Zoobiquity, Natterson-Horowitz, an evolutionary biologist and professor of medicine, and Bowers, a science writer and animal behaviorist, examined ways in which human health and animal health are linked.
+In their bestselling earlier book, Zoobiquity, Natterson-Horowitz, an evolutionary biologist and professor of medicine, and Bowers, a science writer and animal behaviorist, examined ways in which human health and animal health are linked.
 Now in Wildhood, they team up again to look across species at adolescence, that in-between stage of life when one is neither a young child nor a full adult.
 Puberty, they explain, is about physical development, whereas adolescence "combines body and behavior.
 It is about learning to think, act, and even feel like a mature member of a group."
 Because animals have been doing this for millions of years, we can take a lesson or two from them about the process.

 Take the phenomenon of "boomerang kids," those young adult humans who move back home after an initial period of relative independence.
-Often it's viewed critically, as if the parents are over-indulging offspring who should be more self-reliant.
+Often it's viewed critically, as if the parents are overindulging offspring who should be more self-reliant.
 Yet this sort of prolonged parental help is widespread in the animal world, the authors say.

 Many birds and mammals at adolescence are allowed or encouraged to stay home instead of striking out on their own.
 They may babysit younger siblings or otherwise help out while avoiding the dangers of the wider world.
 Sometimes the parental help offered is pretty extreme.
-Red squirrel mothers in middle age cede their territories to their adult offspring, often stocking it with food first.
+Red squirrel mothers in middle age cede their territories to their adult offspring, often stocking those territories with food first.
 Certain songbird moms escort their older offspring to other flocks and introduce them to high-status potential mates.
 Costs may incur to these stay-at-home youngsters too, because they don't get much experience in finding their own food or coping with predators.

 Natterson-Horowitz and Bowers conclude, "Recognizing the advantages and disadvantages of extending parental care in the animal world can help humans develop a more realistic and perhaps even compassionate understanding of how and when to continue to support their older and adult children."